azuredevcollege/trainingdays/day7/challenges/challenge-2.md

             - containerPort: 5000
 ```

 A few notes on the deployment above.
 Firt and foremost, we tell Kubernetes to run 4 replicas of our service `replicas: 4`.
-We also configure the pod to set an environment variable called `ConnectionStrings__DefaultConnectionString` which contains the connection string to the database.
+We also configure the pod to set an environment variable called `ConnectionStrings__DefaultConnectionString` which contains the connection string to the database (the API will use this env variable to get the connection string).
 Please replace \<IP_OF_THE_SQL_POD\> with the correct IP adress.
-We also set resource limits and expose port 5000, so that the API can be reached from outside of the pod.
+We also set resource limits and expose port `5000`, so that the API can be reached from outside of the pod.

-So, again create a file (`api.yaml`) with the contents above - don't forget to replace the IP adress - and apply the configuration to your cluster.
+Again, create a file (`api.yaml`) with the contents above - don't forget to replace the IP adress - and apply the configuration to your cluster.

 ```zsh
 $ kubectl apply -f api.yaml